On a remark of Serre: Introduction

 In this note, we extend the search for Serre primes up to $10^{16}$ and enumerate all Deuring-Waterhouse numbers up to $10^{70}$.
 We use data from the search to evaluate the plausibility of the log log argument.

-In Sections \ref{sec:genus2} and \ref{sec:genus3}, we look at similar criteria for genus $2$ and genus $3$, respectively.
-The genus 2 case is similar to the genus 1 case in that we can completely characterize the Deuring-Waterhouse numbers with some simple arithmetic tests.
-In genus 3, no complete characterization is known, although the concept of ``minimal relative defect'' will allow us to present some partial results.
+In Sections \ref{sec:genus2} and \ref{sec:genus3}, we look at similar criteria for genus $2$ and genus $3$ curves, respectively.
+The genus $2$ case is similar to the genus $1$ case in that we can completely characterize the prime powers with nonzero defect using some simple arithmetic tests.
+In genus $3$, no complete characterization is known, although the concept of ``minimal relative defect'' will allow us to present some partial results.